-The Basic Services Interruption Law, which prohibits the interruption of basic services to those clients that had some delay in the payments of their monthly bills for the next 90 days after that Law is enacted, is currently in force.
-Additionally some Congressman are discussing a modification to this Law which extend from 90 days to 270 days the mentioned deadlines, the decrease of restrictions to apply to this benefit, which means that this benefit will be available for the general public and increases the number of installments to pay the outstanding debt from 12 to 36.
-This modification is still in discussion in the Congress.
+The Basic Services Interruption Law, which prohibits the interruption of basic services to a particular group of clients that had some delay in the payments of their monthly bills for the next 90 days after that Law is enacted, is currently in force.
+On January 5th 2021, an extension to this Law was enacted which increases from 90 days to 270 days the mentioned deadlines and increases the number of installments to pay the outstanding debt from 12 to 36.